 Funded egg freezing as part of our Egg Sharing programme

 We know that nowadays many young women are interested in fertility preservation to enable them to start their families later in life.
 So, just as our Egg Sharing programme helps women to receive funded IVF treatment, Funded Egg Freezing can also provide women with the opportunity to help another woman who desperately needs donated eggs to begin treatment and at the same time to also meet the cost of her own egg freezing treatment, by sharing half of her eggs.
 This offer includes free storage for 3 months.
-Further storage time will be charged at the usual egg freezing rate of £360 per year.
+Further storage time will be charged at the usual egg-freezing rate per year.

 Are you eligible for funded egg freezing?

-Anyone interested in our funded egg freezing treatment must be fit and healthy have a BMI of 19-29, an AMH of 15 or over, be under 32 years of age and meet the HFEA criteria required to become an egg donor.
+Anyone interested in our funded egg-freezing treatment must be fit and healthy, have a BMI of <35, an AMH of 15+, be 18-35 years of age and meet the HFEA criteria required to become an egg donor.

 We will ask that you undertake a comprehensive fertility assessment to confirm that you have the potential to produce enough eggs for two people’s treatment.
 As we are required to assess your health and your genetic makeup, you will need to consent to undertake all the regulatory screening tests.
 This is to ensure that we do not knowingly pass any inheritable illness on to any child born as a result of your donation.

-If you have any questions about egg freezing, or our Funded Egg Freezing programme, that you would like to discuss, please contact our egg share nurse coordinators, Sarah Templeman on 01992 78 50 67 or Caroline Cayley on 01992 78 50 65 or you can email firstname.lastname@example.org.
+If you have any questions about egg freezing, or our Funded Egg Freezing programme, that you would like to discuss, please contact our egg share nurse coordinators, Sarah Templeman at 01992 78 50 67 or Caroline Cayley at 01992 78 50 65 or you can email firstname.lastname@example.org